microsoft/WindowsProtocolTestSuites/TestSuites/RDP/Client/docs/RDP_ClientUserGuide.md

 >For workgroup environments, skip tasks that are related to the setup and configuration of DC.

-### Configuring Windows-based Computers
+### Configure Windows Based Computers

 This section explains how to configure computers for a Windows-based test environment.
-For general information about configuring computers that are not based on Windows, see [Configuring Computers that are Not Based on Windows](#configuring-computers-that-are-not-based-on-windows).
+For general information about configuring computers that are not based on Windows, see [Configure Computers that are Not Based on Windows](#configure-computers-that-are-not-based-on-windows).

 ![image2.png](./image/RDP_ClientUserGuide/image2.png)
 Note